 University of California, Los Angeles (UCLA)

-Esin Gumustekin, the founder and president of the Brain Exercise Initiative, is a third-year undergraduate student at the University of California, Los Angeles (UCLA) majoring in Neuroscience.
+Esin Gumustekin, the founder and president of the Brain Exercise Initiative, is a fourth-year undergraduate student at the University of California, Los Angeles (UCLA) majoring in Neuroscience.
 Esin has received numerous accolades in high school and continues to thrive at UCLA with a 4.0 cumulative GPA.
 At UCLA she has won the UCLA Library Prize for Humanities and Social Science and has published her work on eScholarship, the University of California’s Open access publishing site.
 She is a Howard Hughes Medical Institute Undergraduate Researcher of the Ozcan Research Group at UCLA.
-Some projects she has worked on include “Water Turbidity Measurement Using a Smartphone Based Reader” and “Automated screening of sickle cells using a smartphone-based microscope and deep learning” which are published.
+Some projects she has worked on include “Smartphone-based turbidity reader”, “Automated screening of sickle cells using a smartphone-based microscope and deep learning”, and"Early detection and classification of live bacteria using time-lapse coherent imaging and deep learning" which are published in Nature.
 Some of her earlier recognitions include being Salutatorian of her high school, Francis Parker, and being invited to present her research at the Oncofertility Consortium at Northwestern University’s School of Medicine.
 Additionally, she’s been invited to speak at UCSD’s Rady School of Management for the tutoring program that she established between her high school and KIPP Adelante, a school for the underserved.

 Mr. Cevdet Samikoglu is the President and Chief Financial Officer of Samumed, a San Diego based biotech company that is a leader in medical research and the development of tissue level regeneration.
 Prior to Samumed, Mr. Samikoglu was a public and private investor, entrepreneur and a former investment banker.
 He was the Co-Founder, Portfolio Manager and a Partner of Greywolf Capital Management LP, a New York-based investment fund managing capital in different strategies.
 Prior to forming Greywolf, he was the Director of Research and a Portfolio Manager of Goldman Sachs’ Special Situations Investing Group.
 Mr. Samikoglu began his career at Goldman, Sachs & Co. where he spent nine years, both as a proprietary investor and as an investment banker.
 He received his M.B.A. from Harvard Business School and his B.A. in Economics from Hamilton College.